Amrit Keshav Nayak

 Amrit Keshav Nayak (14 April 1877 – 18 July 1907) was a Parsi theatre actor-director, lyricist and Gujarati author.
 He joined theatre at early age and later directed several plays including adaptations of plays of Shakespeare.
 He wrote plays and novels also.

 Biography

 Early life

 Nayak was born in Ahmedabad on 14 April 1877 (Vaishakh Shukla 1 Vikram Samvat 1933) to Nayak family.
-He lived in Mata ni Pol in Kalupur area of the city.
+He lived in Kalupur area of the city.
 He studied only four grades and two grades in Urdu.
 Nayak moved to Bombay with his father.